 The developmental process naturally distributes (through the society) individual humans who are both below and above the tipping-point threshold.
-This natural distribution allows for a community (or nation) to reflect a balance in the dynamic tension that exists between those who have tipped to an imagination for, and inclusion of others’ perspectives (e.g., operating from a level-twenty+) with those who are operating from a level-eighteen perspective.
+This natural distribution allows for a community (or nation) to reflect a balance in the dynamic tension that exists between those who have tipped to an imagination for, and inclusion of others’ perspectives (e.g., operating from a level-twenty+) with those who are operating from an ELP.

-Through the artificial influence of political sorting, however, it is possible that one party axis may be the unfortunate beneficiary of an over-abundance of people who operate from a level-eighteen perspective.
+Through the artificial influence of political sorting, however, it is possible that one party axis may be the unfortunate beneficiary of an over-abundance of people who operate from an eighteenth-level perspective.

-If by some set of circumstances a given political party, awash in passionate, active people who are all operating from a level-eighteen perspective, happened to gain power, then the result could be dark and dire indeed.
+If by some set of circumstances a given political party, awash in passionate, active people who are all operating from an ELP, happened to gain power, then the result could be dark and dire indeed.
 When the vision of the nation’s leaders is limited to a party’s self-referential privilege, then empathy, compassion, and kindness quickly become the seldom seen.